For your business

 every hat at once.

 You’re on a service call by 9, quoting a softener install by 11, and answering the same five questions in your inbox at 7pm.
-The agents pick up the parts you don’t need to personally do.
+The starter package gets tuned to pick up the parts you don’t need to personally do.

 Trained on your softener and filtration packages.
 A note from a homeowner becomes a clean draft quote you can send in two minutes.